sja-thedude/Budget-App/README.md

 > This project is created as part of the rails capstone at Microverse.
 This app is a mobile web application where a user manage its budget: have a list of transactions associated with a category, so that the user can see how much money it spent and on what.

+> Credit of the design goes to [Creative Commons license](https://creativecommons.org/licenses/by-nc/4.0/).
+The Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 ## Live Link

 - [Heroku](https://lit-ridge-01801.herokuapp.com/)